chrisnoonan98675/site/README.md

 If you use `jekyll serve`, the site is regenerated every time you make a change (except in `_config.yml`).
 You can prevent this by using `jekyll serve --incremental`.
 This means Jekyll will only regenerate the files that you change, which usually takes less than 1 second.

 Note that this is an experimental feature; incremental builds don't always pick up changes in Liquid code or changes that affect the various lists of topics that Jekyll generates.
-If you're using incremental builds and you don't see the output you expected, stop Jekyll (with CTRL+C) and run `jekyll build`.
+If you're using incremental builds and you don't see the output you expected, stop Jekyll (with CTRL+C) and run `jekyll serve` or `jekyll build`.
 This will regenerate the whole site and clean up the `_site` directory; you can then try using incremental builds again.

 Alternatively, you can disable regeneration completely by executing `jekyll serve --no-watch`.